Estimated Reading Time: 15 mins

 Our brains are just hypersensitive to the changes in our hormones.

-I’m yet to do the research myself, but I strongly believe that as we approach our bleed, there are further changes within our hormones which to me, may explain why the condition seems to become more intense as the days get closer to our period.
+I’m yet to do the research myself, but I strongly believe that as we approach our bleed, there are further changes within our hormones which to me, may explain why the condition becomes more intense.

 Image by rawpixel.com on freepik